-Amid growing globalization, many countries have offered significant tax incentives to attract corporate investment.
-Prior research studies the role such tax incentives play in firms’ location and investment choices.
-However, we have limited evidence on the role tax enforcement plays in those decisions.
-Recently, the European Commission (“E.C.”) abruptly began investigating tax ruling practices of several member countries in response to allegations that certain firms received preferential tax treatment (“state aid cases”).
-We use this setting to study the nature, extent, and economic consequences of tax enforcement.
-We find evidence consistent with broad E.C. scrutiny of U.S. firms operating in state aid countries.
-We also document significant reductions in U.S. multinational firms’ input purchases from, declines in subsidiary investments within, and reductions in aggregate investment of U.S. firms flowing to targeted state aid countries, relative to other countries in the European Union, following the investigations.
-Our results highlight significant real effects of changes in supragovernmental tax enforcement.
+Amid growing globalization, many countries have offered tax incentives to attract corporate investment.
+Prior research studies the role such incentives play in firms’ location and investment choices.
+However, we have limited evidence on the role that uncertainty about the intensity of future tax enforcement plays in those decisions.
+In 2013, the European Commission (“E.C.”) abruptly began investigating tax ruling practices of several countries in response to allegations that certain firms received preferential tax treatment (“state aid cases”).
+We use this setting to study the economic consequences of increased uncertainty about future tax enforcement.
+We find evidence consistent with significant reductions in U.S. multinational firms’ subsidiary investments within, firm input purchases from, and aggregate investment of U.S. firms flowing to targeted state aid countries.
+Our results highlight significant real effects of increased uncertainty and complexity surrounding shifts in supragovernmental tax enforcement.

 Keywords: tax enforcement, tax planning, tax authority, state aid

 Suggested Citation: Suggested Citation